mnot/I-D/how-did-that-get-into-the-repo/draft.md

 This document uses ABNF {{!RFC5234}}.
 It also uses the pchar rule from {{!RFC3986}}.

-# The secret-token URI Scheme
+# The "secret-token" URI Scheme

-The secret-token URI scheme identifies a token that is intended to be a secret.
+The "secret-token" URI scheme identifies a token that is intended to be a secret.

 ~~~ abnf
 secret-token-URI    = secret-token-scheme ":" token